vuejs-jp/vuefes-2023/app/content/en/top/namecard.md

 After purchasing a ticket, if you register the necessary information, you will receive your avatar + name card with your name at the venue on the day!
-(Social login required)
+(Social login required) Due to printing constraints, name card information registration will be accepted until 24:00 on October 3, 2023 (Tuesday).